Seniors -> Guaranteed Income Supplement

 Income from OAS is taxable, but income from GIS, the Allowance, and the Allowance for the Survivor is tax-free.
-However, it is reported on Line 146 of the personal income tax return, so is included in Line 150, Total Income for Tax Purposes and Line 236, Net Income for Tax Purposes.
-It is later deducted on Line 250 of the tax return, so is not included in Taxable Income.
+However, it is reported on Line 14600 (line 146 prior to 2019) of the personal income tax return, so is included in Line 15000 (line 150 prior to 2019), Total Income for Tax Purposes and Line 23600 (line 236 prior to 2019), Net Income for Tax Purposes.
+It is later deducted on Line 25000 (line 250 prior to 2019) of the tax return, so is not included in Taxable Income.
 See our article on Taxable Income for an explanation of how this affects your income tax and income-tested benefits.

 The amount of GIS payable depends on marital status and total income for the prior year.
-Total income for GIS purposes for many people is income from line 236 of the personal income tax return, less
+Total income for GIS purposes for most people is income from line 23600 of the personal income tax return (this will include CERB, CRB, CRCB, CRSB and CESB payments received, none of which are classed as employment income), less

 Each $2 of income reduces GIS by $1.

 For exact details on what income from your tax return is included or excluded for purposes of calculating the GIS, see the GIS application form and instructions from the Service Canada OAS Forms page.
-Choose form ISP3025.
-This will get you to a page with 2 separate forms - the application form (ISP-3025), and the instructions for the form (ISP-3025A).
-ISP-3025 shows, by line number from the tax return, types of income that are included and deductions that are allowed.
-ISP-3025A has a complete list of what is and is not included, but does not show line numbers.
+Choose form Form ISP3026, which has a complete list of what is and is not included in income, and shows the tax return line numbers.

-The above amount of $3,500 is increased to $5,000 by the Federal 2019 Budget and the exemption is extended to self-employment income beginning with the July 20-21 benefit year.
-The amendments also include a partial exemption of 50%, to apply on up to $10,000 of annual employment and self-employment income beyond the new threshold of $5,000 for each GIS or Allowance recipient, as well as their spouse.
+The exemption amount was increased from $3,500 to $5,000 by the Federal 2019 Budget and the exemption is extended to self-employment income beginning with the July 20-21 benefit year.
+The amendments also include a partial exemption of 50% to apply on up to $10,000 of annual employment and self-employment income beyond the new threshold of $5,000 for each GIS or Allowance recipient, as well as their spouse.
+This would increase the maximum total exemption for employment and self-employment income to $10,000 ($5,000 + 50% x $10,000).
 Enhancements to the GIS earnings exemption also begin with the July 20-21 benefit year.
-For more information see Seniors in the Federal 2019 Budget.
+For more information see Improving the Economic Security of Low-Income Seniors in the Federal 2019 Budget.

-The following would be eligible to receive GIS in April to June 2019:
+The following would be eligible to receive GIS for October to December 2020: